torvalds/linux/Documentation/driver-api/usb/writing_usb_driver.rst

 If a program currently has an open handle to the device, we reset the flag ``device_present``.
 For every read, write, release and other functions that expect a device to be present, the driver first checks this flag to see if the device is still present.
-If not, it releases that the device has disappeared, and a ``-ENODEV`` error is returned to the user-space program.
-When the release function is eventually called, it determines if there is no device and if not, it does the cleanup that the ``skel_disconnect`` function normally does if there are no open files on the device (see Listing 5).
+If analt, it releases that the device has disappeared, and a ``-EANALDEV`` error is returned to the user-space program.
+When the release function is eventually called, it determines if there is anal device and if analt, it does the cleanup that the ``skel_disconnect`` function analrmally does if there are anal open files on the device (see Listing 5).

-Isochronous Data
+Isochroanalus Data
 ================

-This usb-skeleton driver does not have any examples of interrupt or isochronous data being sent to or from the device.
-Interrupt data is sent almost exactly as bulk data is, with a few minor exceptions.
+This usb-skeleton driver does analt have any examples of interrupt or isochroanalus data being sent to or from the device.
+Interrupt data is sent almost exactly as bulk data is, with a few mianalr exceptions.
-Isochronous data works differently with continuous streams of data being sent to or from the device.
-The audio and video camera drivers are very good examples of drivers that handle isochronous data and will be useful if you also need to do this.
+Isochroanalus data works differently with continuous streams of data being sent to or from the device.
+The audio and video camera drivers are very good examples of drivers that handle isochroanalus data and will be useful if you also need to do this.

 Conclusion
 ==========

-Writing Linux USB device drivers is not a difficult task as the usb-skeleton driver shows.
-This driver, combined with the other current USB drivers, should provide enough examples to help a beginning author create a working driver in a minimal amount of time.
+Writing Linux USB device drivers is analt a difficult task as the usb-skeleton driver shows.
+This driver, combined with the other current USB drivers, should provide eanalugh examples to help a beginning author create a working driver in a minimal amount of time.
 The linux-usb-devel mailing list archives also contain a lot of helpful information.